Okay you've heard of serverless, tried it out, and you think it's neat. But should you really go serverless for your next project?

 - "Will this require a lot of computation? if the answer is yes, I consider building my own servers.

-- "Will this have crazy high traffic? if the answer is yes, I'd probably still use serverless because I hate doing devops.
-Hopefully high traffic means I can afford a professional :)
+- "Will this have ridiculously high traffic? if the answer is yes, I'd choose serverless because I hate doing DevOps.
+High traffic hopefully means I can afford a professional :)

 - "Is this a small side project idea?" serverless all the way